Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Introduction

-However, approaches that prioritize biological realism also face the challenges of unstable training.
+However, approaches that prioritize biological realism also face the challenge of unstable training.
 Biologically plausible learning rules such as spike-timing-dependent plasticity (STDP) \citep{Gerstner1996, Bi1998}, often struggle with the instability during training and thus can only be applied to shallow SNNs \citep{Stefan2012, Beyeler2013}.
 In the field of deep learning, this training instability issue is partly overcome by explicit normalization schemes, most notably batch normalization (BN) \citep{ioffe15}.
-However, while BN is a powerful tool, it depends on global statistics across mini-batches and has no known biological analogue, making it implausible for brain-inspired models.
-This widens the gap between high performance and biological plausibility, highlighting the need for a computationally effective and biologically grounded alternative.
+While such normalization schemes are powerful tools to accelerate and stabilize training, they explicitly collect statistics from inputs, which has no known biological analogue, making it implausible for brain-inspired models.
+This widens the gap between high performance and biological plausibility, highlighting the need for a biologically grounded alternative.

-Here, we address the challenge of training deep biologically plausible SNNs by introducing lateral inhibition.
-We propose a normalization-free learning framework for deep SNNs, based on an excitatory-inhibitory (E-I) circuit, as shown in \Figref{fig1}.
-Our framework presents a viable, brain-inspired alternative to standard normalization schemes, bridging the gap between high-performance deep learning and biologically plausible neural computation.
-The main contributions of our work can be summarized as follows:
+Here, we address the challenge of training deep biologically plausible SNNs by introducing lateral inhibition, a canonical interaction mechanism between excitatory and inhibitory neurons in cortex.
+We propose a normalization-free learning framework based on an E-I circuit, as shown in \Figref{fig1}.
+Our framework presents a brain-inspired alternative to standard normalization schemes, bridging the gap between high-performance deep learning and biologically plausible neural computation.
+The main contributions of our work are summarized as follows:

 \begin{enumerate}